arturmatlega/instalguru-blog-en/_posts/2020-11-12-why-should-you-have-a-bidet-for-your-bathroom-and-how-to-install-it.md

 Keep in mind that such a toilet seat with a bidet functionality might be quite expensive.

 A decision to purchase a bidet might make your everyday life much more convenient and increase hygiene, which in the long run contributes to one's health.
-That's why such a bathroom facility is a definitely worth considering investment.
+That's why such a bathroom facility is an investemnt which is definitely worth considering.